kwangsuklee/RecommenderSystems/README.md

 This systems use matrix factorization-based algorithms such as SVD, PMF, SVD++, NMF, also, various similarity measures algorithms such as cosine similarity, MSD, pearson correlation…and many others.

 # goal and plan
 My goal is to reproduce based on open datasets and open source and to implement hybrid recommendation algorithms in combination with existing recommendation algorithms and deep learning algorithms.
+I ultimately aim at processes and results of simple, fast and accurate algorithms.

 First, I would use the open dataset such as The Movie Lens, TMDB, Netflix for modelling the algorithm.
 The recommendation algorithm implementation is reproduced by modifying it based on github open source.